zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     *[DS10_NSEC3_MISSING_SIGNATURE]* with the name server IP addresses from the set.

+30. If the *NSEC RRSIG No DNSKEY* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_NO_DNSKEY]* with the key ID and the name server IP addresses from the set for the key ID.

+30. If the *NSEC RRSIG Expired* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_EXPIRED]* with the key ID and the name server IP addresses from the set for the key ID.

+30. If the *NSEC RRSIG Not Yet Valid* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_NOT_YET_VALID]* with the key ID and the name server IP addresses from the set for the key ID.

 30. If the *NSEC RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_VERIFY_ERROR]* with the key ID and the name server IP addresses from the set for the key ID.

+30. If the combined set of the unique name server IP addresses of the *NSEC RRSIG No DNSKEY*, *NSEC RRSIG Expired*, *NSEC RRSIG Not Yet Valid* and *NSEC RRSIG Verify Error* sets is non-empty, then do:
+    1. For each name server IP address in the combined set store the IP address in a temporary set for the next step if the IP address is not a member of the *NSEC RRSIG Verified*.
+    2. If the temporary set is non-empty then output *[DS10_NSEC_NO_VERIFIED_SIGNATURE]* with the name server IP addresses from the set.

 31. If the *NSEC3 RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_VERIFY_ERROR]* with the key ID and the name server